macharpe/macharpe/README.md

 ## About Me

 Senior Sales Engineer with 14+ years of international experience in networking, cloud, and data, working across France, Germany, the USA, Denmark, and the UK.
-I thrive on bridging the gap between complex technology and business outcomes, helping organizations secure, optimize, and innovate their digital infrastructure.
-Certified in SASE, AWS, Aviatrix, Splunk, Snowflake, Cribl, and Fortinet, I combine deep technical expertise with a pragmatic, results-driven approach.
-Fluent in French, English, and German, I’m passionate about leveraging data and cybersecurity to drive business success and build trust-based partnerships in multicultural environments.
+I am fluent in French, English, and German.

 Outside of work, I’m a competitive tennis player (ranked top 2% in France), a behavioral finance enthusiast, and a former podcast DJ with over 50 mixes published.